benediktg/nextcloud-opensuse-leap/README.md

 ![Nextcloud-install](/pictures/nextcloud_first_login.png)

-# Install Nextcloud using the respositories (option 2)
+# Install Nextcloud using the respository (option 2)

 If you want to have automatic updates of your Nextcloud instance when there's a new version, you can add the repository.
 There are packages available for openSUSE Leap 42.1, 42.2 and Tumbleweed (we recommend openSUSE Leap 42.1).
 You should be an administrator, so you can install Nextloud on your server.